Hair loss types: Frontal fibrosing alopecia signs and symptoms

 Advanced hair loss

 Without treatment, hair loss tends to spread.
-As FFA advances, the hairline usually moves back on the scalp as shown here.
+As FFA advances, the receding hairline or frontal baldness usually moves back on the scalp as shown here.

 Small, raised bumps on the face